robcarver17/pysystemtrade/docs/userguide.md

 fcs=ForecastScaleCap()
 ```

 I strongly recommend that you do not do this.
-The reason is that these objects dynamically switch into eithier an estimating or a fixed flavour once they become part of a system, depending on the value of `use_*_estimates` config paramters.
+The reason is that these objects dynamically switch into either an estimating or a fixed flavour once they become part of a system, depending on the value of `use_*_estimates` config paramters.
 If for some reasons you're switching between using fixed and estimated weights during a backtesting session, then you might expect that you just need to change the config, and of course create a new system object.
 However the above objects will retain their old status as fixed or estimated versions of the relevant class.

 So you need to remember to create brand new instances of the relevant stages (as I do in the introductory guide); or better still just create them within the system call.